Copyright © 2000-2016

 Camping with your RV – All beaches in Mexico are federal territory and open to public use without restrictions.
 In San Carlos pulling up to camp on the beach is legal and safe.
 At times when the established trailer parks are hurting for income, the police have been known to come around and hand out flyers that encourage people not to camp on the beach but first it is illegal for them to force you off and secondly it is NOT dangerous to stay on the beach—-but it is always good advice to lock your car or trailer when you are not in it.
 The beach area to the right of Condominios Pilar, San Francisco beach and La Manga are all pleasant nice areas to camp in.

 RV Park Quality – As in the US, you’ll find RV parks of every shape, size, description and level of quality.
 Just remember that photographs in a brochure don’t tell the whole story.
 Check with Good Sam or this website before you make your reservations.
-The three trailer parks in San Carlos range in age and facilities but all are in excellent locations and usually have an openings for those who arrive without reservations.
+The two trailer parks in San Carlos range in age and facilities but all are in excellent locations and usually have an openings for those who arrive without reservations.

 Water – Check with the management and ask your RV neighbors before you assume anything.
 There are RV parks that have potable water.
 There are others that say they do.
 The best rule in Mexico is to buy gallon jugs of water in the market for drinking.
 For brushing your teeth or cooking the water hook-ups are safe.